waetr/IM_GM/README.md

 # AMP & RAMP

-This project implements the AMP and RAMP algorithms for the paper:
+This project implements the experiments in this paper:
-- Anonymous Author(s), "Efficient and Effective Algorithms for A Family of Influence Maximization Problems with A Matroid Constraint".
+- Yiqian Huang, Shiqi Zhang, Laks VS Lakshmanan, Wenqing Lin, Xiaokui Xiao, and Bo Tang.
+2024.
+Efficient and Effective Algorithms for A Family of Influence
+  Maximization Problems with A Matroid Constraint.

-###This project can be run with one click.
-Please refer to the following details.
+**This project can be run with one click.
+Please refer to the following details.**

 ## How to compile